-Do you remember the joy and enthusiasm for life you used to feel as a kid?
+Do you remember the joy and zest for life you used to feel as a kid?
 How you used to spring out of bed every morning, eagerly anticipating the day ahead?

 Life was thrilling and carefree.
 Your eyes sparkled and you bristled with aliveness.